jchryssanthacopoulos/quantum_information/assignment_2/README.md

 To run the program, type:

 ```
-compiled/exercise_1 [-v/--verbose]
+compiled/exercise_1 [-d/--debug]
 ```

 The program experiments with debug checkpoints.
-If the `-v` or `--verbose` option is not provided, the program does nothing, exiting with
+If the `-d` or `--debug` option is not provided, the program does nothing, exiting with

 ```